ckflyer/Qidi-Q2-Printer-Quick-Start-Guide/README.md

 - Do `SAVE_CONFIG` in your Klipper console regularly.
 - Things in this guide are subject to change with new methods and changes made from Qidi themselves.
 I will do my best to keep it updated as previously mentioned.
 - None of these items are required for others.
 You can do all, none, or some.
 They are also in no particular order.
-- This guide is primarily geared towards Qidi Slicer/Studio and Orca Slicer
+- The slicer specifics in this guide are primarily geared towards Qidi Slicer/Studio and Orca Slicer
 - You can add the configs and macros in this guide directly to `printer.cfg` or `gcode_macros.cfg`.
 If you do this I recommend putting them at the top or bottom in a marked off area so they can easily be found. **HOWEVER**, a better way of doing this is to create your own config file in your printers directory, name is whatever you want (`My_config.cfg`, or something similar), and set your `printer.cfg` to include it with:
   ```
   [include My_Configs.cfg]